Satan's Princess

 Satan's Princess is a 1990 film directed by Bert I. Gordon and starring Robert Forster and Lydie Denier.

 Plot

-The title character is the head of a modeling agency for women, and who has hired a runaway girl to help her.
-A police officer goes undercover to find the runaway, but the evil 'princess' catches on to him and the investigation.
+The title character Nicole St. James is the head of a modeling agency for women, and who has hired Karen Rhodes, a runaway girl to help her.
+Police officer Lou Cherney goes undercover to find the runaway, but the evil 'princess' Nicole catches on to him and the investigation.